 I wanted to set up a service that helped women achieve better births no matter where they chose to birth.
 Because I had had a fantastic birth in a private hospital.

-My first three births were fine, normal midwifery-led births in birthing centers.
+My first three births were fine, normal midwifery-led births in birthing centres.
 Each time, I got pregnant I thought “Great!
 Another chance to get birthing really right.”
 I don’t know what perfection I was striving for but afterwards, I just felt I had failed somehow to reach the “Holy Grail” of birthing.
 So I was devastated when I had to have an obstetrician led fourth birth.
 How could I have my elusive perfect birth in a highly medicalised setting?
 I knew I had the knowledge to question the routine practices that can interfere with birth, but did I have the confidence to challenge my obstetrician if I didn’t agree with him?

 I decided that as I had been working as a childbirth educator at a private hospital, now it was time to practise what I had been preaching.